Lived and Living Experience Workforces Discipline Frameworks information session

+Nobody knows the mental health and wellbeing system better than the people who have experienced it firsthand.
 Victoria has a small but growing number of lived and living experience workers in the mental health, alcohol and other drug (AOD) treatment, and harm reduction sectors.
-While these workforces support each other and share common values, each discipline also has its own unique history and traditions.

 Growing and supporting the lived and living experience workforces

-If you have any questions about LLEW initiatives in Victorian state-funded mental health, alcohol and other drug and harm reduction services, please email livedexperienceworkforce@health.vic.gov.au.
+If you have questions about LLEW initiatives in Victorian state-funded mental health, alcohol and other drug and harm reduction services, please email livedexperienceworkforce@health.vic.gov.au.

 For more information on our engagement with LLEWs, see Engaging with lived and living experience workforces.